Political Elites and the ‘War on Truth’

 42 Pages Posted: 10 Apr 2020 Last revised: 23 Feb 2021

 Date Written: March 16, 2020

-Under what conditions do self-serving political elites choose to promote conspiracy theories?
-We build on existing insights, which maintain that conspiracies promote withdrawal and skepticism among voters, to argue that conspiracy-pandering is one strategy for altering the information environment of the public.
-We build a formal model in which elites push conspiracy theories when evidence on a policy issue goes against them such as during a political scandal.
-We characterize the `conspiracy trade-off' faced by conspiracy-panderers: immobilizing voters through conspiracies locks in the status quo and thereby prevents the public from enacting policy change the elite dislikes but it also undermines future policy changes the elite may like.
-We draw on a number of illustrations from conspiratorial discourse pushed by the Kremlin on Western media markets and from the informational environment in ``diminished’’ democracies to demonstrate how our argument explains variation in the occurrence and intensity of conspiracy-pandering.
+Under what conditions do self-serving political elites choose to engage in `war on truth' (WOT)?
+We build on existing insights, which maintain that WOT promotes withdrawal and skepticism among voters, to show that seeding mistrust is one strategy for altering the information environment of the public.
+We build a formal model in which elites push the strategy when evidence on a policy issue goes against them such as during a political scandal.
+We characterize the `WOT trade-off' faced by panderers: immobilizing voters locks in the status quo and thereby prevents the public from enacting policy change the elite dislikes but it also undermines future policy changes the elite may in fact like.
+We draw on a number of illustrations from discourse pushed by the Kremlin on Western media markets and from the informational environment in ``diminished’’ democracies to demonstrate how our argument explains variation in the occurrence and intensity of conspiracy-pandering, one notable WOT strategy.

 Suggested Citation: Suggested Citation